 What is Play Therapy?

 Play therapy is used to help children share their experiences and express their feelings in the manner that is most natural for them--play.
 Play therapy can also help children heal and learn better ways to understand and interact with their world.
-Gretchen and Mary can share more information with you as you develop your child's Treatment Plan.
+Our therapists can share more information with you as you develop your child's Treatment Plan.

 Children's Hospital of Wisconsin Community Services is committed to providing quality care to the children and families we serve.
 We regularly ask clients to give us feedback on how well we are meeting this goal.
 Stevens Point families recently told us: